pcboy/the-law/Japan/Taxes.md

 # Bookkeeping

 ## How do I charge for my labor with freee?
   Freee has an invoicing system, use it, everything is automatically handled by freee afterwards.
 Simply create a new invoice.
 Don't forget to add the VAT to your invoices.
+The VAT should be paid by the customer, don't trust anyone telling you the opposite, they are trying to pay you less than they should.
-The VAT should be paid by the customer.
-And you have to be careful not to use that money as you have to give it back to the government later.
+And you have to be careful not to use that VAT money as you have to give it back to the government later.

 ## What are accounts? (勘定科目)
-  This is used to determine what is the type of the entry you are putting in the book.
-All entries in your book need a specific account to be used. freee already helps you by having a long list of different accounts you can use.
+  This is used to determine what is the type of the income/expense you are putting in the book (e.g, travel expense?
+Meeting Fee?).
+All entries in your book need to refer to a specific "account" . freee already helps you by having a long list of different accounts you can use.
 This is a whole new can of worms though, check [Accounts](#accounts--勘定科目) section to learn more.

 ## 事業主貸 vs 事業主借
   This one is super important.
 These are 2 types of "accounts" (勘定科目) you can use in your books.
   - 事業主貸 is used when you want to TAKE money from the company business account.
     For instance when you pay yourself at the end of the month, this is what you should use.
-  - 事業主借 is used when you GIVE money from your personal money (can even be cash) to your business.
+  - 事業主借 is used when you GIVE money from your personal money (can even be cash, source doesn't matter) to your business.

 ## How can I pay myself every month?
   Every month you'll receive your money on your business account.
 But as a sole proprietorship you don't really have a "salary" per se.
 But you still want to get that money back on your personal bank account right?
   Here is how it works.
   Do NOT sync your personal bank account on freee.
 That will make everything more complicated.
   First do the bank transfer from your business account to your personal one.
-  Then, let freee sync so the new transaction appears.
+  Then, let freee sync your business bank account so the new transaction appears.
   All you have to do is now to register this as an expense with 事業主貸 as account type, 対象外 (out of scope) as tax rate (because there is no VAT involved), you can put living expenses (生活費) as item name to help find these "salary" transactions easily.
 It should basically look like that:

   <img src="./assets/freee_salary.png">